firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-06-across-the-river-my-heart-my-memory.md

 I remember her hands, long and thin and always moving.
 Those hands brought so much beauty into the world, and now they are forever still.
 I scream at the loss of all the paintings she will never birth, all the meals she will never share, all the years she will never live.

 Are you curious what I used to look like?
-You can see my portrait hanging in the community gallery on 231st and Bailey.
+You can see my portrait hanging in the community gallery at 231st and Bailey.

 Not that someone like you would ever cross the river.